Investment Casting vs Die Casting

 - The mould is broken or cut to reveal the casting.

 - The final part is finished with any necessary treatments or finishes.

 There are many benefits to using investment casting, including Dean Group’s very own aluminium investment casting (ELITE) process.
 This process allows many intricate and complex forms to be cast, creates smooth surfaces with no parting lines and offers good dimensional accuracy.

 It also allows for both low and high-volume manufacturing, for a reduced cost of production and for the addition of names, logos or numbers to the parts.
 Furthermore, investment casting can use a wide range of alloys, be it ferrous or non-ferrous, and allows for high levels of accuracy, repeatability and integrity.

 Investment casting can be used in a variety of industries, as its applications are almost endless.
 However, certain sectors benefit more from this casting technique, such as the aerospace, automotive, oil and gas, military and defence, medical and renewable energy industries.

 This process is ideal for medium to high-volume orders, for projects that require high precision parts, when you need a wide range of sizes, when several materials need to be used, for smooth surface finishes and to maintain overall low production costs.

 Die casting is another popular way to create parts and components.
 The process creates large quantities of complex, intricate parts through the use of a die, which is a reusable mould created to the specific design of your component.

-It works by pouring or injecting molten metal under high pressure into a mould cavity.
+It works by pouring or injecting molten metal, such as aluminium during aluminium die casting, under high pressure into a mould cavity.
 After a die for the production of a part is created, a metal with a low melting point, such as aluminium, is forced into the die and cast to manufacture even the most complicated of designs

 At Dean Group, we offer two different methods of die casting: pressure and gravity.